KeoTheUndamaged/GraphQLGateway/DOCKER.md

 ### Custom Build Arguments

-You can customize the build process using build arguments:
+You can customise the build process using build arguments:

 ```bash
    docker build \